ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 I was what you call a ‘homebody’ just a few years ago.
 I grew up, went to college, and worked in the DC area my whole life.
 I went home every Sunday in college and for the next two years after graduation.

-Once I broke the news to my 3 roommates that I would not be renewing our lease, they said that I was the last person they thought would be a flight risk haha.
+Once I broke the news to my three roommates that I would not be renewing our lease, they said that I was the last person they thought would be a flight risk haha.

 The back story is that I went on a work trip to Barcelona.
 While I was there, something clicked and I realized that I have been in a DC bubble my whole life.